 John B. Stephens, Inter-Agency and Public Policy Dispute Resolution

 Aimee N. Wall, Thomas Willis Lambeth Distinguished Chair in Public Policy, Legislative Education and Social Services Law

 Jeff Welty, Albert and Gladys Hall Coates Distinguished Associate Professor of Public Law and Government.
 Criminal Law

 Adam S. Lovelady, Land Use Law and Planning

 James Markham, Criminal Law

-Christopher B. McLaughlin, Albert and Gladys Hall Coates Distinguished Term Assistant Professor.
-Tax Law
+Christopher B. McLaughlin, Albert and Gladys Hall Coates Distinguished Assistant Professor of Public Law and Government, Tax Law

 LaToya Powell, Juvenile Law